charmplusplus/charm4py/docs/running.rst

      $ ln -s /path/to/libcharm.so /usr/local/lib

-  2. When executing a Charmpy program with the CFFI interface, if an error related to unsafe use of relative rpath libcharm.so appears, try the following::
+  2. When executing a CharmPy program with the CFFI interface, if an error related to unsafe use of relative rpath libcharm.so appears, try the following::

      $ cd charmpy/__cffi_objs__